olliez-mods/speed/README.md

     If you want to host the game press the "Host" button in the main menu.
-    Now you will be in the host game screen, select the white box and type the name of the game (can be anything), now press "Host Game", and that's it.
+    Now you will be in the host game screen, select the white box and type the name of the game (can be anything but is only applicable to LAN games), now press "Host Game", and that's it.

     NOTE: if your on different WiFi networks you will need to port forward your IP address to the port 5300